yalmip/yalmip.github.io/_posts/examples/2016-09-17-portfolio.md

 ### The efficient frontier

 A school-book example of parametric optimization is the efficient frontier in the Markowitz portfolio.
-This is the lowest possible variance \\(x'^TSx\\) achievable, when striving for a particular profit.
+This is the lowest possible variance \\(x^TSx\\) achievable, when striving for a particular profit.

 ### Repeated solutions using the optimizer command